Freedom of Press: Journos need to show spirit they exhibited in Matiullah case

 Arrest of Jang/Geo Editor-in-Chief Mir Shakil-ur-Rahman is a classical example of exerting pressure on the independent policy of the group.
 He had been in the NAB custody and now in prison for the past four months.

-In the last two years, Pemra had issued hundreds of notices to different channels but never an anchorperson been warned of sedition.
+In the last two years, Pemra issued hundreds of notices to different channels but never an anchorperson been warned of sedition case.

 The story has not ended here as pressure also mounted on some other channels because of their critical views.
 From Talat Hussain to Najam Sethi and from Matiullah Jan to Umar Cheema or Ahmad Noorani, there is a list of journalists and anchors ‘disliked both in government and other circles’.